 - Now if you really want to prove your point, go create a single localised landing page and analyse how it stacks up against its generic English counterparts.
 Of course, for this approach to work your local language landing page will have to be on the money as far as translation goes.

-If you do this and don’t see any notable difference in performance, you can call me Al.
+If you do this and do not see any notable difference in performance, you can call me Al.

-Once you’ve hopefully made a convincing case to the people with the purse strings and got yourself some more budget to play around with, greater testing needs to be undertaken.
+Once you have hopefully made a convincing case to the people with the purse strings and got yourself some more budget to play around with, greater testing needs to be undertaken.

 Even in the single market PPC is far from an exact science.
-The fact that there’s no magic recipe for doing PPC may be a tough pill to swallow, but unfortunately that doesn’t make it any less true.
+The fact that there is no magic recipe for doing PPC may be a tough pill to swallow, but unfortunately that does not make it any less true.
 Now, add to that linguistic and cultural differences when expanding globally and you can multiply your uncertainty levels by a thousand.
 Consistently delivering great results on a global scale thus requires even greater devotion to testing.

 A/B testing is arguably the most common way of doing this.
 Multivariate testing is another method where you have multiple versions of the same ad, however all ads carry identical elements – to a lesser or larger extent.
 For instance, you may decide to change the description only but keep the title and URL.
 Similarly, you may change the title but keep the URL and description.

 Play around with it as you find appropriate, but be careful not to draw definitive conclusions based on results from small sample sizes.

 4. The A’s of writing ad copy

 Having said there is no universal best practice or guarantee for PPC success, there are of course some general guidelines that seem to work universally.
 These include: